 Instructions

-- In a pan, combine water, salt, pepper, a clove garlic, and bring to a boil.
+- In a pan, add water and bring to a boil.

 - After cooking, just let the quinoa rest for a total of five minutes.

 - After that time, you can remove the cover.
-Fluff and separate the grains with a fork.
+Discard the garlic clove, fluff and separate the grains with a fork.

-- For more flavourful quinoa, cook the quinoa in broth.
+- For more flavorful quinoa, cook it in broth.

-- To reheat: You can reheat quinoa in the microwave.
+- To reheat: You can reheat quinoa in the microwave with a splash of water if needed.

 - To freeze: Frozen cooked quinoa will last for up to 6 months in the freezer in a freezer-safe bag or container.